HectorAuvinen/adapter_experiments/README.md

 ### Arguments

 - `--task_name`: Specify the task or tasks to conduct the experiments on.
-See the list of supported tasks in the README.
+See the list of supported tasks below.
 - `--model_name`: Choose the model to use in the experiments.
-See the list of supported models in the README.
+See the list of supported models below.
 - `--output_path`: Set the output path for the experiment results, including model performances and configurations.
 Use the `--keep_checkpoints` flag to retain trained models.
 - `--adapter_config_path`: Provide the path to the adapter configuration.
 This should be a JSON file with a dictionary of configuration names and their corresponding settings.
 See `configs` for example configurations.
 - `--training_config_path`: Path to the Transformers training configuration JSON file.
 See `configs/training_config.json` for an example configuration.